-There are several online scams that exist to scam people in the software industry.
+Several online scams exist to scam people in the software industry.

 It’s important to be able to recognize when a website is trying to sell you illegitimate products.
 Once it happens, it's usually too late — the scammers gain access to all kinds of confidential information and may set you back hundreds of dollars.

-You simply can't risk the costs associated with falling victim to any kind of software scam.
+You simply can't risk the costs of falling victim to any kind of software scam.
 Let’s take a look at how to recognize the ways you can be scammed when it comes to purchasing your software online.

 A website can tell you if the company is legitimate or not.
 A poorly-written site with little content on it usually indicates fly-by software resellers who take your money and run.

-Make sure to look out for these red flags before handing over any funds:
+Make sure to look out for these cues and red flags before handing over any funds:

-- Poorly written content with an overflow of grammatical errors and misspelling
+- Poorly written content with an overflow of grammatical errors and misspellings

 - No reliable contact information